pedro-moreira-ibm/agentic-ai-client-bootcamp/ask-hr/assets/hands-on-lab-askHR.md

 # Congratulations 🎉 You’ve reached the end of the workshop!
 If you have any questions, please reach out to the instructors.

+## Conclusion

+This lab provided a hands-on, structured approach to building and testing AI agents in the human resources domain, using a realistic enterprise dataset.

+Participants from this workshop walk away with:
+- Practical experience using IBM solutions: **watsonx Orchestrate**
+- Practical knowledge of **RAG pipelines**
+- Experience **creating and deploying AI agents** to automate human resources workflows